awgraves/homelab-chronicles/content/ch-5-docker.md

 ## Self-hosted Registry

-Docker has an officially supported ["registry"](https://hub.docker.com/_/registry) image for self-hosting.
+Docker has an officially supported ["registry"](https://hub.docker.com/_/registry) image.

 The docs include [setup instructions for using an nginx reverse proxy](https://distribution.github.io/distribution/recipes/nginx/) to handle TLS.